We Hunt Together: Series 2 (2022)

-Broadcast and release
+Release

 The first series premiered in the United Kingdom on Alibi on 27 May 2020.
 The second series debuted on Alibi on 5 May 2022.

 The series premiered in the United States on Showtime on 9 August 2020.
 The second series debuted on Showtime on 3 July 2022.

+Reception

+On the review aggregator website Rotten Tomatoes, 55% of 11 critics' reviews of the first season are positive, with an average rating of 4.7/10.
+Metacritic, which uses a weighted average, assigned the first season a score of 59 out of 100, based on nine critics, indicating "mixed or average reviews".